McKinsey Cover Letter: Examples, Template & What to Write

 When the form is open, the question is whether the letter helps a recruiter or hiring lead move faster.
 If your résumé already explains your education, outcomes, and leadership clearly, your letter should still justify one specific gap, like office logic or a career pivot.
 In that case the letter earns its place.

 If the role is broad or the office is specific, you can use the letter to answer fit questions in one short pass.
 For example, if you are applying to an Asia office with clear industry exposure or language coverage, mention that directly and explain why it matters.
 If not, the safe default is a shorter, tighter note.
-Use the consulting application deadlines page to align submission timing and the behavioral interview consulting guide to shape your evidence later.
+Use the consulting application deadlines page to align submission timing, the free McKinsey interview prep resources guide to map application steps, and the behavioral interview consulting guide to shape your evidence later.

 What should a McKinsey cover letter say